Introduction

 Final Verdict

-The battery capacity is a genuine limitation, and the glass bubbler demands more care than pen-style devices.
-These trade-offs are reasonable given the price—you get e-rig functionality without e-rig cost.
+The battery is a real limitation, and the glass bubbler needs more babying than a pen.
+But those trade-offs make sense at $120.
+You get e-rig functionality without e-rig cost.

 Related: Yocan Pillar Manual | Yocan Orbit Review